August 30, 2018

 The CMS Office of Minority Health (OMH) works with local and federal partners to eliminate health disparities while improving the health of all minority populations through its health equity initiatives.
 Studies show that minority populations in rural areas tend to be younger and are less likely to report being in good health than their non-Hispanic white counterparts.

-Together with OMH, the Consortium for Medicaid & Children’s Health Operations launched a rural health strategy to improve access and quality of care specifically for rural Americans.
+Together with OMH, the Medicaid and CHIP Operations Group (formerly the Consortium for Medicaid & Children’s Health Operations) launched a rural health strategy to improve access and quality of care specifically for rural Americans.
 By leveraging local and community partnerships, the Consortium empowers patients in rural communities to make independent decisions about their healthcare.